The John Larroquette Show: History

 Despite receiving early favorable critical reviews, the first season finished 96th overall, in part due to its time slot opposing Roseanne (which was fourth overall during the same season).
 By Larroquette's own admission, though, the show's first season wasn't prime-time material due to its dark nature – at least not for network television.

 The show faced cancellation, until Larroquette requested the chance to retool the series, which NBC granted.
 Much of the dark humor was removed, for a more "toned-down" feel.
 The sets were brighter, and the cast were transferred from the night shift to day.
 John's dingy bed-sit was traded for a nice apartment.
 Oscar, the old bum who lived in one of the bus station phone booths, was cleaned up and became a shoeshine, and the prostitute character Carly (Gigi Rice) went "straight" – buying the bar and becoming a model citizen.
-The producers also gave John a wholesome romantic interest in the form of nurse Catherine Merrick, played by Alison LaPlaca.
+The producers also gave John a wholesome romantic interest in the form of nurse Catherine Merrick, played by Alison La Placa.
 The series continued in this more prime-time-friendly format for two more years.